nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters command to sort the contact list by name
+1. User enters command to sort the contact list by name.
 2. SoConnect sorts the list by name and displays the new list.

     Use case ends.